Did you know that there were over 150 million pieces of direct mail sent out in 2015 alone?

 Being able to track and measure a marketing campaign is often a hurdle for businesses.
 Direct mail bypasses this because the material sent out could include a special discount code or coupon exclusive to the campaign.

-Similarly, it may be one of the only ways a business markets themselves, so it’s simple to see the impact it’s having on sales.
+Similarly, it may be one of the only ways a business markets itself, so it’s simple to see the impact it’s having on sales.

 Once it starts having a positive ROI, start ramping up spending and sending out material to keep the revenue coming in.

-With the personal information of leads and a clearly outlined buyers persona, direct mail becomes heavily personalized.
+With the personal information of leads and a clearly outlined buyer persona, direct mail becomes heavily personalized.

 Your campaigns aren’t junk mail that gets thrown away.
 Since they resonate with customers, the mail is more likely to be opened and looked at in a positive way.

 You will be able to write copy, create images, and offer a product that relates to their interests.

 Additionally, 71% of consumers feel frustrated when shopping experiences aren’t personalized.

 It makes them feel like a cog in the wheel.
 Another number in the system.

 By tailoring the sales copy and offer to a small crowd, not only does revenue take a jump but people are much more satisfied.